 - Place your topic somewhere on your map.
 (You might put it in the central node, but remember, you, actually, are the centre of your learning network!)

-- Add details about how you interact with each of the nodes in your PLN.
+- Add details to each of the nodes in your PLN.
 Review your map and rearrange the design as you see patterns emerge.
 For example, you might indicate any of the following in the design of your diagram (e.g., by grouping, or by using different colours, symbols, or text labels):

 - Their role (e.g., educator, science researcher, blogger).

 - Their role in your network (e.g., collaborator, mentor, provocateur, consultant).

 - The relative weight of the connection (e.g., strong tie, weak tie).